 What is the significance of digital pianos and electronic keyboards in EDM?

 Electronic keyboards and digital pianos have revolutionized EDM by providing a versatile platform for creating unique sounds, used in conjunction with DAWs, synthesizers, drum machines, and MIDI controllers to define the genre.
+Many digital pianos and keyboards include a variety of instrument sounds, such as strings, expanding creative possibilities for producers.
+The layout of white keys and black keys on a keyboard allows for a full range of musical expression, which is essential for both performance and production.
+While most EDM music does not require the full range needed for classical composers, a few exceptions exist where certain pieces require more keys than standard models offer.
 The importance of digital keyboards in EDM cannot be overstated, as they offer musicians the ability to explore variations in key lengths and produce sounds tailored for different musical pieces, enhancing the overall production quality.
 Their role in the genre is pivotal, alongside other instruments, for crafting the distinctive soundscapes that define EDM music.

 How can EDM artists create a unique sound?